niilante/FFCK/docs/Workarounds/Workarounds.md

 ```

 ## Avoid getting "From this website" suggestions for login fields
-Both flags need to set to `false` to avoid seend additional login information e.g. on Google Login ["From this website"](https://s19.directupload.net/images/191217/ph3zwi6x.jpg).
+Both flags need to set to `false` to avoid send additional login information e.g. on Google Login ["From this website"](https://s19.directupload.net/images/191217/ph3zwi6x.jpg).

 ```JavaScript
 signon.includeOtherSubdomainsInLookup